 The house from a late 19th or early 20th century postcard

 House & Family History: Built in 1480 (with later alterations and additions), Gawsworth Old Hall is considered one of the most beautiful black-and-white timber houses in England.
 It was at Gawsworth that Mary Fitton (circa 1578–1641), the youngest daughter of Sir Edward and Lady Alice Fitton, was born.
-Mary’s important because she is reputed by some historians to have been “the Dark Lady” of Shakespeare’s sonnets (127-152).
-She became a maid of honor at the court of Elizabeth I around the time (circa 1595) that a portrait of her by an unknown artist was completed.
-At court she became the lover of William Herbert, 3rd Earl of Pembroke, who, this conjecture follows, was “the Fair Youth” of Sonnets 1-126.
+Mary is important because she is reputed by some historians to have been “The Dark Lady” of Shakespeare’s sonnets (127-152).
+She became a maid of honor at the court of Elizabeth I around the time (circa 1595) that a portrait of her by an unknown artist was painted (see "Images" section).
+At court Mary became the lover of William Herbert, 3rd Earl of Pembroke, who, this conjecture follows, was “The Fair Youth” of Sonnets 1-126.
 Mary was expelled from court in 1601, after it was discovered that she was pregnant with Lord Pembroke’s child.
 He refused to marry her.
 Mary gave birth to a baby boy that died shortly after it was brought into the world.
 In 1606 she became the wife of Captain William Polewhele; after his death she married John Lougher.
 The house is listed in Simon Jenkins's seminal 2003 book, "England's Thousand Best Houses."

 House Listed: Grade I

 Current Seat / Home of: Richards family; here since 1962.